TRDan6577/myvimrc/README.md

 # myvimrc
-A repository for quick transfer of my .vimrc and .vim/ files
+A repository for quick transfer of my .vimrc